 If you are outnumbered or traveling alone with very small children, it is best not to charge straight into New Fantasyland in Disney World’s Magic Kingdom.
 This is the heart of long lines and extreme waiting times.
 On our last visit, even the lines for food were quite long with the newest restaurant Be Our Guest being almost a two-hour wait for quick service food.

 If you will be visiting Disney World Resorts for more than a day, I suggest visiting Disney’s Animal Kingdom first.
 Like the other parks it has rides, characters visits and all things Disney.
 The difference being that the park itself has a slower vibe to it.
 I never feel pressed at Disney’s Animal Kingdom to rush off to the next ride or show.
-Make sure to check out Mickey’s Jammin’ Jungle Parade.
-It is easier to find seats for this parade compared to the parades at the Magic Kingdom.

 2. Pick Your Resort Based on Location